 Isn’t this just a bookmark?
 What’s the point of this?

-Web apps work a bit differently when they are added to your home screen, they hide the browser’s interface and let you just use the web app’s own interface.
-At a technical level they are still working through the browser, but in practice using a web app is pretty much like using an app.
-As noted above, many of the apps in app stores are actually web apps.
+At a technical level web apps are working through browser technology, but in practice using a web app is pretty much like using an app.
+As noted above, many of the apps in app stores are actually web apps behind the scenes.

 By adding web apps to your home screen, it means you can install Fediverse platforms that aren’t on app stores yet (such as Pixelfed or BookWyrm).
 Even on platforms that do have separate apps, such as Mastodon, many people prefer the web interface so they use the web app.